MC-Bloc/.github/profile/README.md

 ## Active Projects

-### Sunblock One
+### SunBlock One
-[Sunblock](https://minecraftbloc.milieux.ca/sunblock/) is a solar-powered minecraft server housed at the Milieux institute.
+[SunBlock](https://minecraftbloc.milieux.ca/sunblock/) is a solar-powered minecraft server housed at the Milieux institute.

-Currently, Sunblock is on its first iteration, Sunblock One.
+Currently, SunBlock is on its first iteration, SunBlock One.
-To check the server status, visit the [Sunblock One status website](https://sunblockone.milieux.ca).
+To check the server status, visit the [SunBlock One status website](https://sunblockone.milieux.ca).

 To build a sunblock server for yourself, checkout our server build guide and [documentation here](https://github.com/MC-Bloc/Sunblock/).

-The SunblockCore mod can be [found here](https://github.com/MC-Bloc/SB1-SunblockCore/).
+The SunBlockCore mod can be [found here](https://github.com/MC-Bloc/SunblockCore-GL/).
 This mod is required on server and client side to communicate solar data.
-To learn how to build client-side mods based on the SunblockCore mod, checkout the [documentation here](https://github.com/MC-Bloc/SB1-SunblockCore)
+To learn how to build client-side mods based on the SunBlockCore mod, checkout the [documentation here](https://github.com/MC-Bloc/SunblockCore-GL)

-**If you are a minecraft modder and would like to make mods for sunblock, please [reach us here](https://minecraftbloc.milieux.ca/contact/).
+**If you are a minecraft modder and would like to make mods for SunBlock, please [reach us here](https://minecraftbloc.milieux.ca/contact/).
 We want to hear from you!**

 ## Upcoming Projects
-1. Sunblock Two
+1. SunBlock Two
 2. Gaia's Riddle Solar Surival Multiplayer (Summer 2025)
-3. Sunblock Three
+3. SunBlock Three

 ## Past Projects